vue-content/core/README.md

-# @vue-cms/core
+# @vue-content/core

-This is the core package for vue-cms.
+This is the core package for vue-content.
 Use this to start integrating the cms into your project.